Photocatalytic air purifiers

 energy that allows the catalyst to work.

-How does a photocatalytic air purifier work?
+How does a PCO photocatalytic air purifier work?

 dioxide (sometimes called titania) and it's energized by ultraviolet